Lowclouds/logtag/README.md

 Do you hate having to comment and uncomment log calls when trying to debug?
 If so, then this library is for you.
 It allows you to define up to 511 'components', each with up to 32 tags, which you can individually set or clear from the console while your code is running in a browser.
 If your code is on the server, well maybe you can hack this to make it work there; I don't know.

+Note, this is the last version without the puts macro hinted at below.
+Following versions will have build time dependencies on babel if you decide to use the puts macro.
+Otherwise, you'll just get a larger, and unused, tool chain when you install.

 First, how to set up and use it.

 ## Set up and use